HerbertKoelman/cpp-pthread/README.md

 This projetc is the resulting code.

-> WARN Of course, this library is a replacement of C++11 features, it is best to use the standard implementation if your compiler support it.
+> _WARN_ of course, this library is a replacement of C++11 features, it is best to use the standard implementation if your compiler support it.

 To use this library: